vbauerster/getparty/README.md

 #### Best mirror example:

-read [mirrors.txt](mirrors.txt) from a file and proceed to dowload from the best mirror:
+read [mirrors.txt](mirrors.txt) from a file and proceed to download from the best mirror:

 ```
 getparty -m mirrors.txt
 ```

-read [mirrors.txt](mirrors.txt) from a stdin and proceed to dowload from the best mirror:
+read [mirrors.txt](mirrors.txt) from a stdin and proceed to download from the best mirror:

 ```
 cat mirrors.txt | getparty -m -